unraid/docs/docs/unraid-os/manual/security/flash-drive.md

 If a flash drive ever fails for any reason, as long as you have a backup, getting the Unraid server back into normal operation is an easy process.
 We recommend that you make a backup whenever you make a significant configuration change.

-You can easily achieve this from the Unraid webGUI:
+You can easily achieve this from the Unraid WebGUI:

 1. Select the flash drive on the **Main** tab.
 2. In the **Flash Device Settings** section select the **Flash Backup** button.